NuttaneeKnight/ServiceNow/snDeveloper.md

    }
 }

-# Use case: Show an alert when priority of the incident changes to P1
+# Use case: Show an alert to the user when priority of the incident changes to P1

-//1:47:21
+//1:52:21

 /login\_with\_sso.do?glide\_sso\_id=ab186cf01b92b550f3738622dd4bcb96
 template.print ( 'Attachment: <a href="/sys_attachment.do?sys_id=' + now_GR. sys_id + '">' + now_GR. file_name + '</a>\n ' ) ;